s7a7ic/TinkerELEC/README.md

 ## Next Goals

-* Update to Kernel 6.18+ and fix issues
+* Further testing of kernel-6.18.x branch
   * fix usb dwc2 detection on running system and still be able to suspend
-* Emulation
+* Emulation / Gaming
   * get mupen64plus-nx working
   * add Retroarch and Moonlight for gaming purposes